What’s Your Sexual Orientation or Gender Identity? Take This Free LGBTQ+ Test

 This free LGBTQ+ Test is a self-reflection tool for sexual orientation and gender identity.
 It won’t define you—only you can—but it can help you name something you’ve felt.
 Results are instant and private.

-What This Test Actually Covers
+What This LGBTQ Test Actually Covers

 Sexual orientation and gender identity are two separate things that often get lumped together.
 This test touches on both, because many people questioning one are also exploring the other, and the questions in each area can shed light on the whole picture.